Ba'ath Party (Iraqi-dominated faction): Jordan

 At the time of the 1966 split, the Jordanian branch had an estimated 1,000 members.
 It was active in the Arab Liberation Front (ALF) and the ALF's first leader was the Jordanian, Zaid Haydar.
 Munif al-Razzaz, who joined the pro-Iraqi Ba'ath resistance in 1966, eventually became an ALF leader.
 From there, he climbed the party ladder and became a member of the National Command before he was placed under house arrest by Iraqi authorities.
 Shahir Abu Shahut became the first leader of the party branch in Jordan after the 1966 split.

-Since the establishment of the authoritarian political systems in Iraq and Syria, the popularity of the Ba'ath Party has largely diminished, but Ba'athist ideology remains popular.
-The reason being that both Ba'ath parties (the pro-Iraqi and the pro-Syrian) have replaced ideology with blind allegiance to Saddamist discourse or the al-Assad rule.
-A Jordanian academic, talking to the American embassy in Amman, Jordan, said that "there are far more real Ba'athists outside the party than inside", noting that the present party is downplaying (and even replacing) ideological components to get more followers.
+Since the establishment of the authoritarian political systems in Iraq and Syria, the popularity of the Ba'ath Party has largely diminished, as the two Ba'ath parties have replaced ideology with blind allegiance to Saddamist discourse or the al-Assad rule, respectively.
+However, Ba'athist ideology remains popular; a Jordanian academic, talking to the American embassy in Amman, Jordan, said that "there are far more real Ba'athists outside the party than inside", noting that the present party is downplaying (and even replacing) ideological components to get more followers.

 The party was able to gain some support in the 1990s because of its status as a Ba'ath Party branch and it was able to help finance thousands of scholarships to Iraqi universities.
 However, with the 2003 invasion of Iraq the party was nearly forced into bankruptcy and lost most of its followers when it failed to finance the return of students from Iraq.